Life Span

 Care of Jacaranda and Clivia

-Care of Jacaranda and Clivia include pruning, fertilizers, watering etc. Jacaranda pruning is done No pruning needed, Remove damaged leaves and Remove dead branches and Clivia pruning is done Remove damaged leaves, Remove dead branches and Remove dead leaves.
+Care of Jacaranda and Clivia include pruning, fertilizers, watering etc. Jacaranda pruning is done Remove damaged leaves and Remove dead branches and Clivia pruning is done Remove damaged leaves, Remove dead branches and Remove dead leaves.
 In summer Jacaranda needs Lots of watering and in winter, it needs Average Water.
 Whereas, in summer Clivia needs Lots of watering and in winter, it needs Average Water.